chengcong/waslibs.Xamarin/README.md

 This is a Portable Class Library that can be used in:
 - Xamarin
-and, with the "UWP" compilation directive :
-- Windows 10
+- Windows 10 (with the "UWP" compilation directive: like the official waslibs)

 Among the Data Provider classes implemented in Windows App Studio, those which access third party data, help handling the complexity of each particular provider (API calls, authentication and authorization requirements, data parsing, etc.) so provides a smooth and uniform way to access the content from these providers.
 All Data Providers take advantage of the AppCache service to improve the App performance.